National High School Game Academy

 It is greatly preferred that all documents and work examples should be compiled into a single PDF document.
 If this is problematic, a series of documents is acceptable.

-If an applicant is choosing NHSGA for both a first and second choice program with different tracks per choice, work relevant to both tracks should be submitted.
+If an applicant is choosing the NHSGA for both a first and second choice program with different tracks per choice, work relevant to both tracks should be submitted.
 It is preferred that each choice is supported by relevant work examples submitted in separate documents labeled for the appropriate track.
-Make it clear to the faculty which samples should be considered for which role.
+Make it clear to the review committee which samples should be considered for which role.

 All submitted documents and examples are to be labeled to include the following: